 Benefit 2: Unique Filters

-Lots of car buying sites allow you to filter on model year, price, colors and other features of the car, but none of them offer the same filtering based on vehicle history reports.
-That’s a special kind of filter that helps guarantee that the listing you’re viewing comes with solid data to back up the seller’s claims on quality.
+Many car buying sites allow filtering by model year, price, color, and feature, but none of them offer the same filtering based on vehicle history reports.
+It's a unique approach that helps validate a seller's claims.

 Benefit 3: Free Reports